lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * When the EAD item is included in the EAD_2 field, the value of the CBOR byte string is the binary representation of the CBOR sequence APP_PROF_SEQ.

-The CBOR sequence APP_PROF_SEQ is composed of one or more items, whose order has no meaning.
-Each item of the CBOR sequence MUST be either of the following:
+The CBOR sequence APP_PROF_SEQ is composed of one or more elements, whose order has no meaning.
+Each element of the CBOR sequence MUST be either of the following:

 * A CBOR integer, specifying the Profile ID of an EDHOC application profile.
 The integer value is taken from the 'Profile ID' column of the "EDHOC Application Profiles" registry defined in {{iana-edhoc-application-profiles}} of this document.

-  This item of the CBOR sequence indicates that the message sender supports the EDHOC application profile identified by the Profile ID.
+  This element of the CBOR sequence indicates that the message sender supports the EDHOC application profile identified by the Profile ID.

 * A CBOR array including at least two elements.
 In particular: